List of Ross O'Carroll-Kelly characters: Charles

 In Mr S and the Secrets of Andorra's Box, Charles reveals to Ross that he (Charles) is Erika's real father, and that Fionnuala revealed his crimes to get back at him for this.
 The final pages of The Oh My God Delusion reveal that Charles suffered a heart attack, while on holiday.

 Charles' new found vigor for life after the heart attack lead him to rekindle his relationship with Erika's mother and leave Fionnuala.
 The two open a cheesemongers and all is calm in his life until the introduction of a wig he found while moving leads to a massive personality change.
-Charles then has an affair with Fionnuala, his original wife who he then returns to and turns to public office once more, starting a new right-wing political party 'New Ireland' where he vows to dismantle the current Government and 'Make Ireland Great Again'.
+Charles then has an affair with Fionnuala, his original wife who he then returns to and turns to public office once more, starting a new right-wing political party 'New Republic' where he vows to dismantle the current Government and 'Make Ireland Great Again'.

 He is elected Taoiseach, afterwards it comes to light that his new found business connections from Russia have been meddling in the social affairs and election systems of Ireland to help him gain power, once in office he begins selling massive sections of Ireland's national forests to the Russians along with other schemes such as turning Athlone into a private prison for European states.
 At the end of the 2 most recent novel Normal Sheeple Charles orchestrates a plot to burn down Dail Eirin, hiding his tracks before he is exposed.